-Hudson was the representative for Michigan’s 6th congressional district and was a Republican.
+Hudson was the representative for Michigan’s 6th congressional district as a Republican.
 He served from 1927 to 1931.

 He was previously the representative for Michigan’s 6th congressional district as a Republican from 1925 to 1927; and the representative for Michigan’s 6th congressional district as a Republican from 1923 to 1925.

 From Dec 1923 to Mar 1931, Hudson missed 63 of 468 roll call votes, which is 13.5%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: